collet/ps5.3-1920/subject/README.md

 | `2 0 2 2 0 9     ` | ride from [2,0] to [2,2], earliest start 0, latest finish 9                                  |

-## Submission
+## Output

-At the end of your execution, you must output a submission file.
+At the end of your execution, you must produce an output file.

 ### File format

-The submission file must contain:
+The output file must contain:
 - C – The total score of the solution (calculation details explained below)
 - F lines, one for each vehicle in the fleet.